SwasthikBangera/HousingPrice/README.md

 Training the model: Regessor was used to fit the model.

-Determine the Mean Absolute Error
+Mean Absolute Error and R-square error was determined on the test data to check the efficacy of the model.